madzonga/cyber-chat-room/README.md

 # cyber-chat-room

 This project implements a simple chat room server using Node.js and SQLite.
 The server provides functionality for user authentication, joining chat rooms, sending messages, and retrieving chat history.
+It does this using RESTful apis and Web Sockets.
 All messages are stored in chat rooms represented by the `messages` table in the SQLite database.

 ## Setup